Reducers

 };

-User can import a specific action handler in their root reducer and use it to directly modify kepler.gl’s state (without dispathcing a kepler.gl action).
+User can import a specific action handler in their root reducer and use it to directly modify kepler.gl’s state (without dispatching a kepler.gl action).
 This will give user the full control over kepler.gl’s component state.

-Here is an example how you can listen to an app action QUERY_SUCCESS and call updateVisDataUpdater to load data into kepler.gl.
+Here is an example how you can listen to an app action `QUERY_SUCCESS` and call `updateVisDataUpdater` to load data into kepler.gl.

 import keplerGlReducer, {visStateUpdaters} from '@kepler.gl/reducers';